GuoTengda1993/easy-locust/README.md

 `easy-locust --xf xxx.xls` -- -- This just transform Excel to locustfile, will not start test.

 `easy-locust -f xxx.xls --master -d` -- `-d` is distributed mode, can automatically run slaves.
 There is one precondition, you need write slaves information in Excel at Slave Sheet.

+`easy-locust -f xxx.xls --master -d --boomer` -- `--boomer` running boomer client in slaves, which is compiling by Golang.
+In this mode expect_code and expect_str is inoperative.
+Please keep port 9999 is unused in each slave, when using this mode.

 OR, use:
 ```python